Teacher Tech blog with Alice Keeler

 Google Sites Header Image Template

-Previously I had posted a template for creating a header image in Google Classroom.
-Several people asked if I had one for Google Sites.
 Sites is a bit tricky because it is responsive.
 The crop of the banner image depends on the way it is being displayed by the user (obviously something we have no control over).

-Google Sites Banner Template
+Google Sites Heading Template

 Change the Color